-- We have rescheduled the 50km and 30km events to avoid double up and minimize any congestion.
-This will make for a smoother race for all.
+- The 30km MTB event has been rescheduled to Sunday to avoid double up and minimize any congestion.
+This will make for a smoother 50km MTB race for all!

 50KM Course Description